sap-tutorials/Tutorials/tutorials/abap-environment-rfc-custom-entity/abap-environment-rfc-custom-entity.md

     ![Image depicting step13-activate-service-endpoint](step13-activate-service-endpoint.png)

-2. You can now see the Service URL and Entity Set.
+2. Then choose **Publish**.
+You can now see the Service URL and Entity Set.

     ![Image depicting step13b-service-binding-details](step13b-service-binding-details.png)